Boeing Brings 100 Years Of History To Its Fight To Restore Its Reputation

 Still, Boeing was resilient, building wind turbines and even getting into the housing industry, before roaring back to become a profitable, influential industrial powerhouse.
 Today it's America's largest exporter.

 More recently, Boeing survived the troubled launch of the 787 Dreamliner.
-Batteries on board could catch fire, a problem that prompted the FAA to ground the planes.
+Batteries onboard could catch fire, a problem that prompted the FAA to ground the planes.
 Christine Negroni, an aviation writer and the author of The Crash Detectives, called it a "fiasco."

-But nobody died in the 787 battery incidents.
+But nobody died in the Dreamliner battery incidents.
 Negroni says Boeing is in a tougher situation today.

 "I don't think it could be worse for Boeing right now," she says.
 "Two new airplanes.
 Two big problems, two groundings.
 It doesn't live up to our expectations of Boeing and it's certainly shaken the confidence of travelers worldwide."

-'People are going to forget'
+"People are going to forget"

 Passengers might be alarmed today.
 But historical precedents suggest that after some time has passed, the public will be willing to get back on the 737 Max.

-The world's very first jetliner — the De Havilland Comet — had a fatal flaw.
-Three planes disintegrated, killing all on board, before engineers figured out the problem and fixed it.
+The world's very first jetliner — the de Havilland Comet — had a fatal flaw.
+Three planes disintegrated, killing all onboard, before engineers figured out the problem and fixed it.
 A redesigned Comet 4 flew for decades.

 And in the 1970s, the DC-10 (produced by then-Boeing rival McDonnell Douglas) suffered a series of crashes tied to design flaws.
 Problems with the plane's cargo door brought down two planes, killing nearly 350 people in the second accident.
-Then, in 1979, a combination of maintenance and design flaws caused the then deadliest aviation accident in U.S. history.
+Then, in 1979, a combination of maintenance and design flaws caused the then-deadliest aviation accident in U.S. history.

 The DC-10 had a horrible reputation.
 It earned nicknames like "death cruiser," says aviation reporter Bernie Leighton.